 As of 2017, there are 2.13 billion active Facebook users all over the world, a number that attracts around 6 million advertisers to promote themselves through Facebook.
 From small local businesses to big multinational brands, everyone is using Facebook to advertise their products and services.

-If you‘re planning to run an ad campaign on Facebook, you’re likely going to face intense competition from other businesses in your field that are after the same customer base.
+If you‘re planning to run an ad campaign on Facebook, you’re likely going to face intense competition from other businesses in your field that is after the same customer base.

 Despite the competitive nature of Facebook’s ad platform, there are numerous advantages and benefits that come with advertising in this space.